joelrez/Flip/README.md

 ![image](https://user-images.githubusercontent.com/32008471/145199228-b11f86dc-23c2-44d3-92d3-52e93480c221.png)

 The interface has been made so that the user can create their own puzzles by randomly clicking in the grid or allow the algorithm to randomly generate a puzzle.
 Currently, they are really easy because the algorithm only flips about 10 cells.

+# Development Ideas
+* I would like to have a history of all moves the user has made after randomization.
+So that if someone is unhappy with the moves they made up to that point, they could return to the original state of the puzzle or undo moves.
+* I want to allow the user to select how many cells they'd like randomly flipped.
+Maybe by increasing the difficulty or manually selecting the exact number.
+I am unsure at the moment.